 - Migrate from WordPress or another CMS to Drupal

 - Provide an update path for users of your module when porting it to the current version of Drupal.

-Our extensive migration guide covers everything you need to know to get started writing, executing, and debugging Drupal migrations.
+Our extensive migration course covers everything you need to know to get started writing, executing, and debugging Drupal migrations.